 The right stationery is probably the biggest time savior.
 With the right chosen supplies you can cut your planning time in half.

-I have a separate detailed post with 11 supplies under 10$ that can help make Bullet Journaling easier.
+I have a separate detailed post with 11 supplies under 10$ that can hack your Bullet Journal.
 Here I’ll just give some general ideas.

-Stickers (definitely check some awesome options on Etsy) help you decorate your pages if you don’t have time to draw, and set up some annoying repetitive things like calendars (my favorite are these stickers).
+Stickers (definitely check some awesome options on Etsy) help you decorate your pages if you don’t have time to draw, and set up some annoying repetitive things like calendars.

-Finally you can also use stamps for all of the functions I mentioned above.
+Finally, you can also use stamps for all of the functions I mentioned above.
 If you’re not sure stamps are your jam, check my post How To Use Stamps In Your Bullet Journal.

 There is an incredible amount of free and paid printables available.
-You can start from joining Planning Mashers and getting access to TONS of free printables in our Resources Vault.
-Just fill out the form at the end of the post.
+You can start by joining Planning Mashers and getting access to TONS of free printables in our Resources Vault.
+Just sign up in the form at the end of the post.

 Follow A “Plan With Me”

 If you don’t mind copying somebody else’s spreads, just dive in and do it.
-You won’t need to look for ideas or thing how to do the setup, and this will definitely speed up the process.
+You won’t need to look for ideas or things on how to do the setup, and this will definitely speed up the process.

-These are the little tricks you can use to find time and keep Bullet Journaling.
+These are the little tricks you can use to find the time and keep Bullet Journaling.

 I think the most important question here is whether you want to have a Bullet Journal.
-Think what it brings to you and whether it’s really something you want to do.
+Think about what it brings to you and whether it’s really something you want to do.
 If it is – great!
-I believe with all these hacks you’ll be able to find time, disregarding how busy your life is.
+I believe with all these hacks, you’ll be able to find the time, disregarding how busy your life is.

-What other tricks do you use to make time for Bullet Journaling?
+What other tricks do you use to do time for Bullet Journaling?
 I’d love to see your ideas in the comments section.